ayush12121997/Algorithms-And-Data-Structures-in-JAVA/CP_DS_Algo.md

     - [Maximum Sum Subarray and print it too]
     - [Maximum sum subarray without adjacent elements]
     - [Buy and Sell Stock (k transactions)]
-    - [Coin Change problem - cover both examples, and perfect squares and printint similar to combination sum]
+    - [Coin Change problem - cover both examples, and perfect squares and printint similar to combination sum, see first discussion of coin change 2]
     - [Word break - I, also add the version where you need to tell which words were selcted out of the dictionary]
     - [Word Break - II]
     - [Decode ways and print all]